 - Waterproof trousers –There are two schools of thought here.
 Wet, cold legs are no fun, but nor are waterproof trousers.
 You can buy water-repellent lycra shorts or tights should you not like the rhythmic drone of baggy waterproofs rubbing against your frame.
 However, this is Wales after all and it will rain, snow, hail and all manner of other things during the year, even in summer.

 - Glasses –Even if you don’t normally wear glasses, keeping the wind, rain, insects and debris out of your eyes as you ride will make your journey a lot safer and more pleasant.
 A set of multi-lens glasses (clear lenses, dark lenses etc) should see you right through most winter scenarios.

 - A snood –You won’t want to be messing about with a normal scarf, but you also want to keep the cold off your face.
 A snood is an inexpensive but effective option.

 - Gloves – Last but definitely not least, a good pair of winter cycling gloves.
 Something waterproof and thermal would be ideal.
 You can also layer your gloves as well, perhaps with a thin neoprene base pair and some woolly mitts over the top.
 Depends how cold & wet it is.
-There’s a good selection of winter gloves over at Evans.
+There’s a good selection of winter gloves over at Wiggle.

 - Overshoes – The unfortunate thing about waterproof trousers is that they tend to deposit rainwater into your socks.
 Not only that, most cycling shoes, if you wear them (shoes & cleats) are designed to be well ventilated (Read: freezing cold in winter), so warm and rainproof overshoes are a must.
 Best of all, they’re only about £20 at your local bike shop.
 As with the gloves, neoprene works well as overshoes inevitably leak anyway.
 Wet neoprene will at least keep your feet warm…